Seven surprising facts about my travelling lifestyle, on www.thiswildlifeofmine.com

 Wandering across a bridge at Paronella Park, Australia

-In August 2018 I was disagnosed with a Vitamin B12 deficiency caused by pernicious anemia, an autoimmune disorder that means I have to have B12 injections every few months.
+In August 2018, I was diagnosed with a Vitamin B12 deficiency caused by pernicious anemia, an autoimmune disorder that means I have to have B12 injections every few months.
 I’ve spent most of my life feeling tired all the time, and I just thought this was normal anemia brought on by my pretty shitty diet.
 Guess not (though the shitty diet certainly doesn’t help).
-Until recently I always had nurses, vets or biologists nearby to help out, but I’m very proud to say that I can now administer my own injections!
+For the first year or so, I always had nurses, vets or biologists nearby to help out, but I’m very proud to say that I can now administer my own injections!
 It’s something I will have to deal with for the rest of my life, but my constant feeling of tiredness has never slowed down this travelling lifestyle of mine or stopped me from working, and it’s never going to (though it does make it harder).

 Going for an evening swim in Lake Malawi at the Lake of Stars festival